ulfschneider/ulfschneider.github.io/_posts/blog/2011-04-14-box-bullet-line.md

 ![UML diagrams overview](/i/blog/UML_diagrams_overview.svg)

-Figure: UML diagrams overview [Source: Wikipedia](http://en.wikipedia.org/wiki/File:UML_diagrams_overview.svg) {:.figcaption}
+Figure: UML diagrams overview (this figure is a SVG file, you need a modern Browser to view) [Source: Wikipedia](http://en.wikipedia.org/wiki/File:UML_diagrams_overview.svg)
+{:.figcaption}

 > In case you are a business domain expert, software developer, requirements engineer, tester or architect - do you know your UML diagram types?